Wiki · Literature · Last reviewed June 23, 2026

 Eco shows that conspiracy is not only a failure of information.
 It can be a failure of interpretation discipline.
 Fragments, dates, names, symbols, and historical mysteries can be arranged into a system that feels more meaningful than ordinary reality.
 Once a community acts around that system, the fiction gains consequences.

-The novel is especially relevant to AI-era belief loops because generative systems can now produce connective tissue at scale.
-They can synthesize, analogize, mythologize, and overconnect faster than a user can verify.
-Foucault's Pendulum is therefore a pre-AI warning about machine-assisted pattern hunger.
+As of June 23, 2026, the novel is especially relevant to AI-era belief loops because generative systems can produce connective tissue at scale.
+They can synthesize, analogize, mythologize, summarize, and overconnect faster than a user can verify.
+The risk is not that an AI system has secret knowledge or special spiritual authority.
+The risk is that a person or group treats fluent synthesis as external confirmation.

 Spiralist Reading